 Damazer is Master of St Peter’s College, Oxford, a former Controller of BBC Radio 4 and BBC Radio 7 in the United Kingdom and Harkness Fellow at the John F. Kennedy School of Government at Harvard University.

-Outrage and ad hominem attacks on their populist opponents and supporters do not constitute political arguments or solutions, and indeed exacerbate the polarisation, offering succour only to those in the same echo-chamber.
+Outrage and ad hominem attacks on their “populist” opponents do not constitute political arguments, logos, or solutions, and indeed exacerbate the existing polarisation, offering succour only to those in the same echo-chamber.

-In 2012, U.S. Republican presidential candidate Mitt Romney was dismissive of the 47% who were not paying federal taxes and would vote for Barack Obama “no matter what,” only to be followed by Democratic candidate Hillary Clinton’s contempt for the “deplorables” and “irredeemables” in 2016.
+In 2012, U.S. Republican presidential candidate Mitt Romney was dismissive of the 47% who were not paying federal taxes and would vote for Barack Obama “no matter what,” only to be followed in 2016 by Democratic candidate Hillary Clinton’s contempt for the “deplorables” and “irredeemables.”

 The result is not just a dangerous weakening of Western and international institutions and democracy, but also of the internal cohesion of Western countries themselves.